The Perfect RV Mentor at Your Fingertips

-Whether you’re new to RVing or have been on the road for years, it always helps to get tips from others in the community to find better ways of doing things.
-You can find a wealth of information online on forums such as iRV2, as well as in the multitude of books that have been published over the years, including the new guide titled “My RV Mentor: For The Newbie and The Experienced” by Jack Hunnicutt.
+Are you new to RVing?
+Or have you been on the road for years?
+Either way, it always helps to get tips from others in the community to find better ways of doing things.
+You can find a wealth of information online on forums such as iRV2, as well as in the multitude of books that have been published over the years.
+A cool new resource is a book called “My RV Mentor: For The Newbie and The Experienced” by Jack Hunnicutt.

 Book review: My RV Mentor: For The Newbie And The Experienced

-The new book, published December 3, 2020, aims to help new and experienced RVers with everything from the buying process to trip planning.
-The book is well organized into 7 parts with each section focusing on a different aspect of RV ownership.
+The book aims to help new and experienced RVers with everything from the buying process to trip planning.
+The book is well organized into 7 parts.
+Each section focuses on a different aspect of RV ownership.

 In Part 1, “My RV Mentor” provides an in-depth look at each of the different types of RVs and how to determine what type of RV is right for your specific needs.
 He details what prospective buyers need to know about the buying process and other considerations such as buying pre-owned RVs and shopping for RVs online.
 New RVers will want to carefully consider the sections on maintaining a good RV maintenance record, as well as what is GVWR and why it matters.